riffcc/freepress/README.md

 * A fork of WordPress

 ## What is FreePress?
-FreePress is a decentralised plugin marketplace system for WordPress, built using something called Defederation (which we use Orbiter to achieve).
+FreePress is a decentralised plugin marketplace system for WordPress, built using something called Defederation.
 Or, we hope, it will be.

 It will allow community members to cooperatively build up a free but high quality alternative to WordPress.org's plugin marketplace, without having to converge on just one "winner" - anyone can run this.

+No need for ads, no central servers, for the people, by the people.

 (We still need to build it!)